UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 Is the UniFi Express 7 better for travel or RV use?

 Yes.
-The Express 7's compact form factor (117mm square, 422g), fanless operation, USB-C power input, and lower power consumption (22W vs 26W) make it ideal for portable deployments.
+The Express 7's compact form factor (117mm square, 422g), fanless operation, USB-C power input, and lower power consumption (22W vs 26W) make it well-suited for portable deployments.
 The Dream Router 7 is a 1.1kg tower with an internal PSU, designed for permanent installation.

 Making Your Decision